PDAC - SEG Student Minerals Colloquium 2020

 Metro Toronto Convention Centre (MTCC) South Building, Room 701

 PDAC, the SEG Canada Foundation, the Mineral Exploration Research Centre, and the Goodman School of Mines in cooperation with Student Leaders from the Laurentian University and Ottawa-Carleton Geoscience Centre SEG Student Chapters will host the Annual “Student Minerals Colloquium” on Tuesday, March 5th in the Room 701 of the Metro Toronto Convention Centre (MTCC) South Building.
 The Colloquium brings together geoscience students and industry professionals at the world's largest minerals and mining industry conference.
-The even will feature more than 100 poster presentations highlighting current research on mineral deposits and related studies by students across North America.
+The even will feature more than 100 poster presentations highlighting current research on mineral deposits and related studies by students across the world.

 The Student Minerals Colloquium (SMC) provides industry professionals with an unparalleled opportunity to support ongoing student (BSc.
 (Hons)., MSc., PhD.) research relating to the mining industry.
-By attending the SMC, industry professionals will gain useful insight into current projects being undertaken by students from across North America.
+By attending the SMC, industry professionals will gain useful insight into current projects being undertaken by students across the world.
 Research will cover a wide variety of topics, including gold deposits, base metal deposits, geophysics, environmental sustainability, experimental studies, and more.

 All students (BSc, MSc, PhD) working on projects with a link to mineral deposits (e.g. mapping, mineralogy, geochemistry, geophysics, environmental, hydrogeology, etc.) are encouraged to participate by either registering a poster for the competition, or by attending the colloquium to support students research.
 Students working on projects with a link to mineral deposits will present their research to an audience of academics, students, and industry professionals in poster format.
 The event attracts hundreds of industry participants who are attending PDAC, and therefore provides the widest-possible exposure for current research.
 Posters will be judged by a panel of academics and industry professionals, and cash prizes will be awarded to winners in multiple categories.